NKY-17/java-oop-practice/README.md

-# Java-oop-practice
+# Java OOP Practice

 Collection of Java programs demonstrating object-oriented programming concepts and problem solving.

-# Java OOP Practice
+---

+## 📘 Academic Context

-This repository contains my Java practice programs focused on **Object-Oriented Programming (OOP)** concepts.
+This repository contains Java programs and practice exercises completed as part of **CSE111: Object-Oriented Programming** coursework.
+The focus is on understanding core OOP principles through hands-on coding.

+⚠️ Shared for learning and reference purposes only.

 ---